zincsamael/Artificial-Intelligence/Problem Solving and Search/README.md

 This file is implemented in python.

-usage go to the py file directory
+Usage: go to the py file directory
-In Terminal, input: python file_name.py figure_index search_strategy(bfs|dfs) goal, then the result will be outputted.
+In Terminal input [python file_name.py figure_index search_strategy(bfs|dfs) goal]
+Then the result will be outputted.